 When an online application is received, you will receive an autoreply confirming receipt.
-It could then take a couple of weeks to be contacted by a volunteer to discuss the specifics of your application.
+It could then take a few days to be contacted by a volunteer to discuss the specifics of your application.

 - Vet Check: We will check your veterinary references.
 Please include all veterinarians used over the past 5-10 years on your application even if you have not owned a dog, you have moved or your pet has died.

 - Yard Photographs: You will hear from the adoption coordinator assigned to you when a successful vet check has been completed or if we have questions.
 The adoption coordinator assigned to your application will then request a complete set of photos or videos giving a 360 degree view of your yard, fencing, gates and latches.

 - Phone Interview: The coordinator will then arrange a time to speak so they can learn more about you, your requirements and what dogs would be a good match for your family.

 - Virtual Home Visit: It’s possible your coordinator may skip the telephone interview and email you to arrange the virtual home visit.
 VHVs are live, interactive interviews done during daylight hours on Facetime, Facebook messenger, Zoom or other application that allows you to move freely through your house and yard.
 Or, if a volunteer is in your area, we may make arrangements for them to come to your home.
 Either way, the volunteer will spend time visiting with you and learning more about your home and family to ensure we make the right match for you.

 Once you have been approved and a suitable dog has been agreed upon, your coordinator will work on the transport arrangements if needed.
 When the date of the dogs’ transfer has been decided, you will be emailed the contract and instructions for paying the adoption fee a few days in advance.
 Transport fees are included in the adoption fee.